chbatey/integration-points-example/README.md

 * /device/chris-iphone - returns a description of a device
 * /pincheck - returns a string true or false

-Each callout from the integrating application uses a TenacityCommand, and all the depdencies are registered with Tenacity.
-This allows them to be monitored and configured by Breakerbox.
+Each callout from the integrating application uses a TenacityCommand and all the depdendencies are registered with Tenacity which allows them to be monitored and configured by Breakerbox.

 ### Running the example

 Before you get started clone this project and get a terminal ready with three tabs / windows.
-The only system depdendency is Java + Maven.
+The only system dependencies are Java + Maven.

 The example is made up of three processes: